Holi0317/pullsize/README.md

 format.
-If this file does not exist, we will use the default configuration specified in [config.ts](https://github.com/Holi0317/pullsize/blob/main/src/config.ts), `DEFAULT_CONFIG` variable.
+If this file does not exist, we will use the default configuration specified in [config.ts](https://github.com/Holi0317/pullsize/blob/main/src/config.ts), `ConfigSchema` variable.

-Pullsize will be reading the config from the base branch of the PR.
+Pullsize will read the config from the base branch of the PR.
 So if your PR is updating the config, the new config will get applied on that PR.

 This is an annotated toml configuration.
-Note that the content is for example only and not the default content.
+Note that the content is for example only and _not_ the default content.

 ```toml
 # List of glob for ignoring files